nextcloud/documentation/admin_manual/groupware/circles/federated_overview.rst

 - **External**: like **Trusted**, but for the Remote Instance to get access to the list of its Members, the local Circle must:

-  - contains a member that belongs to the Remote Instance,
+  - contain a member that belongs to the Remote Instance,
   - one Circle from the Remote Instance is a Member of the local Circle.

 - **Passive**: like **External**, but only Members that belongs to the Remote Instance are shown to the Remote